Salinas High School

-During the August 2021 football jamboree, students made an instagram account "shaniqua.shs" that posted pictures and videos of a defaced black baby doll.
+During the August 2021 football jamboree, students made an Instagram account "shaniqua.shs" that posted pictures and videos of a defaced black baby doll.
 Posts showed white and latino students posing with it and stomping on the doll, with comments using the n-word.
 The actions were called racist and disturbing by Monterey Weekly.
 As a result, three students were suspended and one student removed from the cheer team.

+About

+The administrative team includes principal Dr. Margarita Contreras, with assistants Angela Perez, Katie Zelensky, Laura Hammersmith, and Anthony Morales.
+As of the 2019–2020 school year the school enrolled 2700 students.
+Its campus is situated in a rural and suburban setting.
+The Salinas Cowboys compete in the Pacific Coast Athletic League of the CIF Central Coast Section.
+The school colors are purple and gold.